Exact solvability and asymptotic aspects of generalized XX0 spin chains: Generalized XX0 model and matrix integral representation

-In the next step, we compute the correlation functions of generalized XX0 models, using Eq.~\ref{matrix continous} and the following identities for the Schur functions in the Selbeg integral, as a special case $\gamma=1$ of Eq. \ref{Jack},
+In the next step, we compute the correlation functions of generalized XX0 models, using Eq.~\ref{matrix continous} and the identities \ref{Jack0} and \ref{Jack00} for the Schur functions in the Selbeg integral.
+Similar to the partition functions, the correlation functions of the model with a given potential can be obtained from Eqs.~\ref{Jack0} and \ref{Jack00} by tuning its parameters $a$, $b$.
+A specific case of the correlation function of the Selberg model with fixed left state, the same as the state in partition function, can be obtained from the Selberg integral with one Schur function, Eq.~\ref{Jack0},